-By the end of the 1950s, compulsory licenses had been issued in roughly 100 antitrust cases covering an estimated 40 to 50 thousand patents, including AT&T's basic transistor concept patents, IBM's computer and tabulating card machine patents, General Electric's fluorescent and incandescent lamp patents, Du Pont's nylon patents, and Eastman Kodak's color film processing patents.
-Additional cases since then have led to the licensing of Xerox's plain paper copying machine patents, the tranquilizer Meprobamate, synthetic steroids, the antibiotic Griseofulvin, Cytokine biopharmaceutical patents owned by Novartis and Chiron, and the 9-AC cancer drug patent rights assembled under the merger of Pharmacia AB with Upjohn. . .
-Some of the U.S. antitrust decrees, such as those covering General Electric's incandescent lamp patents and many of the patents in AT&T's portfolio, required licensing at zero royalty rates.
-Most provided for "reasonable" royalties. . .
+the tranquilizer Meprobamate, synthetic steroids, the antibiotic Griseofulvin, Cytokine biopharmaceutical patents owned by Novartis and Chiron, and the 9-AC cancer drug patent rights assembled under the merger of Pharmacia AB with Upjohn...
+Some of the U.S. antitrust decrees, such as those covering General Electric's incandescent lamp patents and many of the patents in AT&T's portfolio, required licensing atzero royalty rates.
+67 Most provided for "reasonable" royalties...